"I still think that this is a terrible idea."

 "Someone like me?"

-"Is this really the time or the place for this?" she asked, and her voice wasn't as strong and authoritative as she wished it could have been.
+"Is this really the right time for this?" she asked, but her voice wasn't as commanding as she had intended.

-"Look, I don't know what you're -" she began, but couldn't finish her sentence, because suddenly she sensed a quick breeze and a whistling sound right next to her ear, and heard something that sounded awfully like a curse that had missed its mark crashing into the wall behind her.
+"Look, I don't know what you're -" she began, but never finished her sentence.
+Something flew right past her ear, and then she heard something that sounded awfully like a stray curse crashing into the wall behind her.

-Then, just before she was about to pass out, the heard the roar of a familiar voice, and saw a flash of green light.
+And then, out of the darkness, came a familiar voice, and a flash of green light.

 She was panting and coughing next to the dead body of a masked Death Eater, who had attacked her while she had been arguing with James.
-James himself was using his wand as a torch, pointing it first at the dead man, then at Lily.
+James himself was standing further down the hallway.
+He was using his wand as a torch, pointing it first at the dead man, and then at Lily.
 His glasses were gone.
 Maybe he had dropped them when she had pushed him, when she had...

-A strange mix of guilt and gratitude hit her like a bucket of cold water thrown at her face.
+A strange mix of guilt and gratitude hit her when the reality of her actions dawned on her.
+It felt like a bucket of freezing water thrown at her face.